Fine-tuning your global equities portfolio

 Key takeaways

-• Balanced Diversification : Combining both USA and World ex-USA portfolios aligns with global GDP distribution, captures diverse earnings streams, and offers geographically balanced exposure.
+• Balanced Diversification1 : Combining both USA and World ex-USA portfolios aligns with global GDP distribution, captures diverse earnings streams, and offers geographically balanced exposure.

 • Strategic Allocation: Utilizing MSCI USA and MSCI World ex-USA indices provides transparent, liquid, and cost-efficient building blocks for robust portfolio construction.